danielChuks/unique-number-dappGame/workshop.md

 ```

 ## Discussion
-Please note that this workshop gives you the overview functionality of the code structure of unique number game i deccided to make it this way to give you that overview i believe strongly in code spliting and as such the code and file base of this project are some what lengthy and spilted  so if you would want to reproduce this exactly as i did you can go through the repo of this project.
+Please take into consideration that this workshop gives you the overview functionality with respect to code structure of unique number game i deccided to make it this way to give you that overview i believe strongly in code spliting and as such the code and file base of this project are some what lengthy and spilted  so if you would want to reproduce this exactly as it was created, you can go through the repo of this project.

 Congrats for making it to the end of the workshop.
 You succeeded in implementing the Unique number game to run on the blockchain all by yourself!